senolcolak/vpn2office/README.md

 The project aims to use l2tp VPN and Openvpn(pritunl) softwares to make it possible to reach your office ressources and reach internet from your Office network (for some IP restrictions)

-Since the Homeoffice become popular and mendatory some small companies would not survive if they can't do HomeOffice.
+Since the Homeoffice become popular and mendatory, some small companies would not survive if they can't do HomeOffice.
 Homeoffice equipments and softwares are sometimes incredibly expensive, This solution uses all opensource software.

 The system to run needs 3 components:
 1. Office Hardware (Office router, rapberry-pi, mikrotik, Windows/linux server)